CN3ves/DataScienceNotes/pages/python.md

-# Compound types
+# Compound types (collections)
-## List
-### Definition

 The basic Python types allow for the storage of one single value.
 For scripts requiring a large number of values to be stored, it is inconvinient to create a new variable for each value.
 It would be impossible to assign a value to meaningfull and distinct names to each variable, making the code would be unreadable.
+Storing a single value in a variable is not enough for higher complexity programs.
+More often, several related values are needed and defining a variable of each would be unfeasable.
+As such, compounded data types allow for storing collections of values on one single variable, generating  of values.
+Python gives you several great built-in data structures such as lists, dictionaries and tuples.

+## List
+### Definition

-A **list** one compound data type which is used to group values together, storing them in a single varaible.
+A **list** is a ordered collection of data which is used to group values together, storing them in a single varaible.
 Lists can store values (elements) of any type, including any of the basic data types, other lists and even more advanced types, whithin the same variable.
 Lists instances can be initiated using the **list()** function or, more commonly, square brackets **[]**.

 ```
 # Declaring list with list()